-Incidentally, if you’re interested in learning more about having your own dairy animal, especially what the difference is between cows and goats, you may want to sign up to be informed about our book release coming soon because this topic is covered specifically.
-Just click below to learn more:
+Incidentally, if you’re interested in learning more about having your own dairy animal, especially what the difference is between cows and goats, you may want to check out our own book, The Do It Yourself Homestead because we have a whole section on just that topic!

 If You’ve Got Milk, Make Cheese